paulsarms/weatherstation/README.md

 # Arduino Based DIY climate station
 Please note, this repo and readme is a work in progress and will be modified as the project progresses to make building a DIY climate station more accessible and user friendly.

+## Arduino Sketches
+The Arduino Code Directory contains the main weather station arduino sketch, `Arduino_Weather_Station`, as well the base module reciever sketch,`Base_Module_RX_433Mhz`.
+The sub directoy, "Arduino Code/Sensor Sketches" contains individual sketches for each of the sensors I used.

 ## How to use
 ##### 1. Make sure you have node.js